North Wilkes High School

 Collaboration & Media Services

-• Contact Information: Melissa Walker, Media Coordinator, [email protected], Extensions 4053 & 4178 (Try both, if I'm in the back room, I may not reach the first call attempt.)
+• Contact Information: Melissa Walker, Media Coordinator, [email protected], Extensions 4053 & 4178 (If I don't answer, try the other number.
+If I'm in the back room, I may not reach the first call attempt, and I do not have an assistant to answer the phone.)

 • Collaboration: If there's anything I can do to help enrich your lessons, I'm here to serve.
 My background is 7 years in the Real Estate, Engineering, and Construction department at Lowe's Home Improvement corporate office and 19 years as a classroom teacher (English and journalism).
 I'm not an expert in all curricula, but I'm willing to learn and provide any media literacy assistance needed.
 The pathfinders located on the media center website are examples of some of the things I can do for teachers/students.